-Creating a unique and threatening realm of shadows and puppetry, everyday objects and imaginative lighting, Garrigan integrates her Liverpool voice with her adopted French tongue to describe a dangerous world where the blackest of humour co-exists with poetic stillness and insights.
+A personal interpretation of the darker elements of the Briar Rose fairy tale, a story for grown-ups, created and performed by Compagnie Akselere’s Artistic Director, Colette Garrigan.
+Creating a unique and threatening realm of objects and imaginative lighting, Garrigan integrates her native Liverpudlian voice with her adopted French tongue to describe a dangerous world where the blackest of humour co-exists with poetic stillness and insights.

-Born in Liverpool, Colette Garrigan studied puppetry in France, at the International Puppetry Centre in Charleville-Mézières, before settling on the island of Réunion where she founded Compagnie Akselere in 1999.
+Colette studied puppetry in France at the International Puppetry Centre in Charleville-Mézières, before settling on the island of Réunion where she founded Compagnie Akselere in 1999.